MudBlazor/AspNetCore.SassCompiler/README.md

 # Note

+This is no repo in no longer use and will be deleted.
 This is a MudBlazor fork of the excellent [AspNetCore.SassCompiler](https://github.com/koenvzeijl/AspNetCore.SassCompiler) package.
 Please contribute any PRs and Issues to the original package.